Azure/azure-sdk-for-java/README.md

 ulimit -a
 ```

-The number of open files (nofile) will need have enough room for your configured connection pool size and other open files by the OS.
+The number of open files (nofile) need to be large enough to have enough room for your configured connection pool size and other open files by the OS.
 It can be modified to allow for a larger connection pool size.

 Open the limits.conf file: